-- A concerted effort should be made to locate, compile, organize, prioritize, digitize, and validate presently unavailable hard-copy historic data and documents. - HRC recommends that QA/QC analysis be conducted on an on-going basis, including consistent acceptance/rejection tests.
-Each round of QA/QC analysis should be documented, and reports should include a discussion of the results and any corrective actions taken. - HRC recommends that retained samples presently stored on-site be transported to a secure, local storage facility, both as an added security measure and in order to comply with BLM permit regulations.
+• HRC recommends that QA/QC analysis be conducted on an on-going basis, including formal and consistently applied acceptance/rejection tests.
+Each round of QA/QC analysis should be documented, and reports should include a discussion of the results and any corrective actions taken.

+• HRC recommends that retained samples presently stored on-site be transported to a secure, local storage facility, both as an added security measure and in order to comply with BLM permit regulations.